mushroom1324/documentation/content/en/logs/guide/send-aws-services-logs-with-the-datadog-kinesis-firehose-destination.md

 ### Validation

-Check the **Subscription filters** tab of your log group's detail page in [CloudWatch][1] to confirm that the new Kinesis stream or Amazon Data Firehose stream is subscribed to your log group.
+Click the **Subscription filters** tab of your log group's detail page in [CloudWatch][1] to confirm that the new Kinesis stream or Amazon Data Firehose stream is subscribed to your log group.

 ### Find your logs in Datadog